-Perhaps, my friend, you have come to understand that there are many people in this world who have a problem with authority, even as Joseph's brothers did.
+Joseph was going to have to face some very difficult days ahead, while he proved the truth of these verses.
+But God, and the wisdom that He alone could give to him, would become even more precious to Joseph through it.
+Perhaps, each of us should consider the fact there are many people in this world who have a problem with authority, even as Joseph's brothers did.
 They do not like the idea of anyone having authority over them in any sense.
-They do not like the authority of the Lordship of Jesus Christ.
-They do not "want this man to rule over them."
+They want to be those in authority, but they do not like the authority of the Lordship of Jesus Christ.
+They do not "want this man to rule over them".

 I think that Joseph's brothers had a problem with submitting to their father's authority.
-The matter of their killing Shechem and Hamor and the others proves this.
-They were their own authority and certainly no young "dreamer," as they later would call Joseph, is going to rule over them, and have dominion over them.
-But God will use their opposition to Joseph's dreams to fulfill them.
-He would indeed rule over them after they sold him as slave to those who were going down to Egypt.
-He would rise and become everything that he dreamed that he would be.
+The matter of their killing Shechem and Hamor and the others proves that this was true of them.
+They were their own authority and certainly no young "dreamer", as they later would call Joseph, was going to rule over them, or have dominion over them.
+But God would use their opposition to Joseph's dreams to fulfill his dreams.
+He would indeed rule over them, but it would be much later, after they sold him as slave to those who were going down to Egypt.
+He would indeed rise and become everything that he dreamed that he would be.
 But many difficult years lay ahead.

-Finally in this text we see that God providentially withheld from others in the family the real interpretation of Joseph's dreams for a long time.
+3rd - In this text we see that God providentially withheld from others in the family the real interpretation of Joseph's dreams for a long time. (verses 9-11)

-(Verses 9-11)